abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ### Asymptotic Analysis

 - In **algorithm analysis**, we focus on the growth rate of the running time as a function of the input size `n`, taking a “big-picture” approach.
-For example, it is often enough just to know that the running time of an algorithm grows proportionally to n.
+For example, it is often enough just to know that the running time of an algorithm grows proportionally to `n`.
   - we characterize the running times of algorithms by using functions that map the size of the input, `n`, to values that correspond to the main factor that determines the growth rate in terms of `n`.
   - This approach reflects that each basic step in a pseudo-code description or a high-level language implementation may correspond to a small number of primitive operations.
 - Thus, we can perform an analysis of an algorithm by estimating the number of primitive operations executed up to a constant factor, rather than getting bogged down in language-specific or hardware-specific analysis of the exact number of operations that execute on the computer.